he-is-harry/SvelteKit-Template/README.md

 If you're seeing this, you've probably already done this step.
 Congrats!

+If you are on Mac, you can run the following commands to copy in the template and remove all of the git files for the template repository.
 ```bash
 # create a new project in the current directory
 git clone https://github.com/he-is-harry/SvelteKit-Template.git